-1.3 Overview of OA Cataloging Steps
+1.2 Overview of the Multiphase OA Metadata Production Workflow

-- Go to the Submissions page to claim a task at the final edit/approve step. - Import/edit metadata into the item record (note: this step is optional) - Verify that the information is correct. - Approve the item for archiving.
-If the item is possibly a duplicate it will move to the manual check for duplicates step. - Check to see if the item is marked as a possible duplicate.
+- 1. Go to the Submissions page to claim an item at the final edit/approve step. - 2.
+Check to see if the author, article/item title and publication date information fields are populated (in most cases these fields will already be populated). - 3.
+Update the metadata status field to "Authority Work and Publication Information Needed." - 4.
+Approve item for archiving.
+If the item is possibly a duplicate it will move to the manual check for duplicates step. - 5.
+Check to see if the item is marked as a possible duplicate. - 6.
+If item is not a duplicate cataloger can continue to Phase 2.